eHealthAfrica/aether/CONTRIBUTING.md

 - a DHIS2 consumer

 Consumers don’t live in the core Aether repo; the best thing you can do is to put your custom consumer into its own repo in your organisation.
 If however you think that your consumer would be useful for the wider Aether community, we’d love to discuss possibilities for how we can bring it into the Aether ecosystem.

-## This is step 1

-To get started, <a href="https://www.clahub.com/agreements/eHealthAfrica/aether">sign the Contributor License Agreement</a>.